AlenjandroWang/MoIIE/README.md

-# MoIIE
-MoIIE: Mixture of Intra- and Inter-Modality Experts for Large Vision Language Models
+# MoIIE MoIIE: Mixture of Intra- and Inter-Modality Experts for Large Vision Language Models

+## Release
+- [2025/08/01] 🔥 We have released **training and evaluation codes**.

 ## Contents
 - [Install](#install)